-Life in these remote regions is affected, of course, by external surroundings.
+Of course, life in these remote regions is affected by external surroundings.
 The same is true of the passage of the pioneer battalions from the eastern settlements through the country westward.
-The mountain-frontier presents, both to the settler who makes her abode there and to her who passes through its wild pathways, a distinct set of difficulties and dangers besides those which are incident to every family which settles far from the more populous districts.
+The mountain-frontier presents, both to the settler who makes her abode there and to her who passes through its wild pathways, a distinct set of difficulties and dangers besides those which are incident to every family which settles far from the more populated districts.

 The enormous extent of the mountain region can be measured in linear and square miles; it can be bounded roughly by the Pacific Ocean and the fountains of the great rivers which course through the Mississippi Valley; it can be placed before the eye in an astronomical position between such and such latitudes and longitudes, but such descriptions convey to the mind only an idea which is quite vague and general.
-When we say that one hundred and fifty states like Connecticut, or twenty states like New York or Illinois, spread over that infinitude of peaks and ranges, would scarcely cover them, we gain a somewhat more adequate idea of their extent.
-But it is only by actually traversing this wilderness of hills and mountains, east and west, north and south, that we can more fully comprehend its extent and the difficulties to be encountered by the emigrant who crosses it.
+When we say that 150 states like Connecticut, or 2- states like New York or Illinois, spread over that infinitude of peaks and ranges, would scarcely cover them, we gain a somewhat more adequate idea of their extent.
+But it is only by traversing this wilderness of hills and mountains, east and west, north and south, that we can more fully comprehend its extent and the difficulties encountered by the emigrant who crosses it.

-A straight line from Cheyenne on the east, to Placer at the foot of the Sierra Nevada in California, is 850 miles; by the shortest traveled route between these points it is upward of one thousand miles.
-A straight line from the same point in the east to Oregon City, among the Cascade Mountains in Oregon, measures nine hundred and fifty miles; by the traveled routes it is more than twelve hundred.
+A straight line from Cheyenne, Wyoming on the east, to Placer at the foot of the Sierra Nevada in California, is 850 miles; by the shortest traveled route between these points, it is upward of 1000 miles.
+A straight line from the same point in the east to Oregon City, among the Cascade Mountains in Oregon, measures 950 miles; by the traveled routes, it is more than 1200.

-Thirty years ago, when railroads were unknown west of Buffalo, the journey by ox-teams across the continent, from the Atlantic to the Pacific, was more than three thousand miles, and might occupy from one year to eighteen months, according to circumstances.
+Thirty years ago, when railroads were unknown west of Buffalo, the journey by ox-teams across the continent, from the Atlantic to the Pacific, was more than 3000 miles and might occupy from one year to eighteen months, according to circumstances.

-Now a seven days’ journey from Manhattan to the Golden Gate, sitting in a palace car, well-fed by day, well-rested by night, scarcely more fatigued when one steps on the streets of San Francisco than by a day’s journey on horseback in the olden time!
-Then a year’s journey in the emigrant wagon, scantily fed, poorly nourished with sleep, footsore and haggard, the weary emigrant and his wife dragged themselves into the spot in the valley of the Sacramento, or the Columbia, where they were to commence anew their homely toils!
+Now a seven-day journey from Manhattan to the Golden Gate, sitting in a palace car, well-fed by day, well-rested by night, scarcely more fatigued when one steps on the streets of San Francisco than by a day’s journey on horseback in the olden time!
+Then a year’s journey in the emigrant wagon, scantily fed, poorly nourished with sleep, footsore and haggard, the weary emigrant and his wife dragged themselves into the spot in the valley of the Sacramento, or the Columbia, where they were to commence their homely toils anew!

-Who can sit down calmly, and, casting his eyes back to those heroes and heroines–the Rocky Mountain pioneers–and not feel his heart swell with pride and gratitude!
+Who can sit down calmly and, casting his eyes back to those heroes and heroines–the Rocky Mountain pioneers–and not feel his heart swell with pride and gratitude!
 Pride, in that, as an American, he can count such men and women among his countrymen; gratitude, in that he and the whole country are reaping fruits from their heroic courage, fortitude, and enterprise.
-Dangers met with an undaunted heart, hardships endured with unshrinking fortitude, trials and sufferings borne with cheerful patience, forgetfulness of self, devotion and sacrifice for others: such, in brief words, is the record of a woman in those first journeys of the pioneers who crossed the continent for the purpose of making homes, forming communities, and building states on the Pacific slope.
+Dangers met with an undaunted heart, hardships endured with unshrinking fortitude, trials, and sufferings borne with cheerful patience, forgetfulness of self, devotion, and sacrifice for others: such, in brief words, is the record of a woman in those first journeys of the pioneers who crossed the continent to make homes, form communities, and building states on the Pacific slope.